 Our schemes also have additional security in the form of a door entry phone, enabling residents to identify visitors before they allow them to enter the scheme.
 Residents should also make sure that entrance doors are not left unlocked and that fire doors are only used in an emergency.

-Residents in sheltered housing are required to inform the Scheme Supervisor of personal details which may be required in an emergency.
+Residents in sheltered housing are required to inform the Scheme Manager of personal details which may be required in an emergency.
 These include the names and addresses of relatives and doctors and details of any special medical conditions, such as allergies to certain drugs, etc.

 All information will be treated confidentially by staff at the scheme.